eredics/curated_collection/README.md

 Single Data Source: We assumed all artwork data comes from one CSV file with a consistent format Modern Browser Features: We assumed support for modern JS/CSS features like flexbox and IntersectionObserver Image Availability: We assumed all image paths in the CSV data point to valid, accessible image files

+xImage Naming Pattern
+Based on your description:

+Image files in images_scraped folder start with a 5-digit number (00001 to 10443)
+This number corresponds to the "Sort" column in filtered.csv The filename number ends at the first underscore